 Saint Louis University School of Medicine’s Continuing Medical Education (CME) program provides high-quality, unbiased educational activities based on the best evidence available to help participants improve patient outcomes within their scope of practice.

-We identify gaps most often by using expert opinion, article reviews, new surgical procedures or instrumentation, updates to recommended guidelines and evaluation of outcomes of data summaries.
-Course directors and planning teams are coached to find the best available source of data to prove the need for the educational strategies as they plan activity content.
+We identify gaps most often by using expert opinion, article reviews, new surgical procedures or instrumentation, updates to recommended guidelines and review of outcome data.
+Course directors and planning teams are coached to find the best available source of data to prove the need for the educational strategies as they plan activity format and content.

 Below is a list of programs offered by, or in conjunction with, SLU CME.